Choose your language

 Default paper sizes

-The country selected in Regional Settings determines the default paper sizes.
-You can’t choose the default paper size system used for a cost profile or a Quick Scan.
+The country selected in Regional Settings determines the default list of paper sizes in a new cost profile and a new Quick Scan action.
+You can’t choose the default paper size system for the selected country - it is hardcoded into the product.

 Default cost profile paper sizes for countries using ANSI and ISO paper size systems